jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 Given an input element, each feature/column is multiplied by a *weight* value that is assigned to this particular feature.
 For instance, if the perceptron has a total of five inputs, then five weights will be adjusted for each of these inputs (or features).

 All those signals, after multiplied by its weights, will be summed up to a single value.
-The neural network also adjusts the offset or *bias* of those calculations.
+The perceptron also adjusts the offset or *bias* of those calculations.

 Finally, the result will turn into the output signal.
 Depending on the sum of the previous calculations an *activation function* (or *transfer function*) will classify the result to the category predicted.